Primer

 These concrete models may exist in multiple Django apps.
 So the developer can make a Django app that defines some common abstract class, and then in separate Django apps, some concrete models may inherit from this abstract class.

-This means to know what models concrete models exist for MyAbstractModel the mypy plugin must know which Django apps are installed and have inherited from the Abstract model.
+This means to know what concrete models exist for MyAbstractModel the mypy plugin must know which Django apps are installed and have inherited from the Abstract model.

 The objects manager

-To create rows in a database table, these model classes will be a given a “manager” to be the bridge between the model class itself and the database.
+To create rows in a database table, these model classes will be given a “manager” to be the bridge between the model class itself and the database.
 The default one given to model classes is given as the objects attribute.

 So for example, to create a row in the database for the table that MyModel represents, the developer would say: